julzaza/wildwitchherbs/_posts/2026-01-18-balkan-spring-herbal-rites.md

 Love herbs were often combined with **silence**, fasting, and timing — not spoken spells.

 In many regions, young women gathered herbs before dawn on spring feast days, washed their faces, and poured the water at crossroads — symbolically releasing loneliness.

+For those interested in how desire, survival and witchcraft intertwined, see **[Balkan Love Magic: What Was Done and Why It Was Feared](/balkan-love-magic-folklore/)]**.

 ---